zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 | Release management | Operational instability | Still exists | Faster generation increases deployment pressure |
 | Monitoring | Undetected failures | Still exists | Higher change velocity increases reliance on detection |

-AI lowers the cost of producing software.
+AI reduces the marginal cost of code generation, but not necessarily system entropy or operational complexity.
 It does not lower the complexity of operating it.

 Another issue involves assurance.
 Traditional lifecycle practices produce evidence: traceability between requirements and tests, review records, design decisions, and defect metrics.
 These artifacts allow organizations to reason about whether a system has been properly validated.
 Many AI-assisted workflows do not yet produce equivalent evidence consistently.

 A system may be described as automatically tested or agent-verified, but those descriptions rarely explain what was actually tested, how complete the coverage is, or whether the validation process was independent of the generation process.
+This introduces the risk of **correlated validation failure**, where both the generated code and its corresponding tests originate from the same model, potentially overlooking the same flaws.

 The issue is not that AI-generated systems cannot work.
 The issue is that quality becomes harder to measure when development accelerates while assurance evidence becomes thinner.